mirobotech/CHRP400/README.md

 ## Can I buy a CHRP4?

-UBMP430 boards, kits, and lab packs are available at [mirobo.tech](https://mirobo.tech/chrp4).
+CHRP4 boards, and kits are available at [mirobo.tech](https://mirobo.tech/chrp4).
 Bare CHRP4 printed circuit boards are also available from [OSHPARK](https://oshpark.com/shared_projects/rMynSTCb).